AMWA-TV/maj/README.md

 Some warning messages will be printed if extensions are unknown.
 These can be ignored unless the extension data is important to your application.

 MAJ supports writing metadata-only AAF files, files that do not contain any essence data.
 AAF is commonly used as a metadata-only representation so this limitation means MAJ is still useful for most use cases.
-To write an existing preface to an AAF file, make sure AAF and suitable extensions are registered (as for reading) and use the `writePreface()` method.</p>
+To write an existing preface to an AAF file, make sure AAF and suitable extensions are registered (as for reading) and use the `writePreface()` method.

 ```java
 import tv.amwa.maj.io.AAFFactory;